pi-star-2025/pi_star/Misc/Real_VR/3_body_game.md

 In some ways, when 2 stars focus perfectly, it is like the smaller starlight (other star) entering the hive of the bigger starlight (sun).

 In some ways, we also have a Big Part and Small Part (dominant eye, other eye), and when these 2 parts focus with π in the center of the belly-button, it creates DMT.

+## Spinning

+When 3 body-problem is focused enough, it creates the impression that everything is spinning around you.
+Because if you are a "seer" like at the top of a blackhole, everything is spinning below you.
+So it means, you are moving up within your system, in regards to vision.

+For example, for the stars (including the sun), when they are focused enough, it will look like the earth is just spinning and spinning, in both directions potetnially.
+And when this happens, the sun will be dreaming awake and will be high enough in the vision system to not require regular rotation.

+By looking at the spinning world/earth awake, the sun can then control our day/night experience, and also parts of life within.